-Doctors and other health providers and facilities often contract with insurance companies to become part of their "network."
-The contract spells out what they will be paid for the care they provide you.
-If you go to a provider in your insurance company's network, you will most likely pay less out of pocket than if you go to a provider who doesn't have a contract with your insurance company.
+Provider networks are made up of doctors, other healthcare providers , pharmacies, and facilities who contract with insurance companies to become an "in-network” provider.
+If you go to a provider who is in your insurance company's network, you will typically pay less than if you go to an “out-of-network” provider who doesn't have a contract with your insurance company.

 Insurance companies have different networks of healthcare providers for different health plans, so it’s important to check if a provider is in or out of your plan’s network before you receive services.

 Know your plan coverage for out-of-network services